Austria

 Where to search

-These are local rental platforms — this is where residents rent long-term housing (cheaper than Airbnb).
+These are local rental platforms — this is where Vienna residents rent long-term housing (cheaper than Airbnb).

-Search 'Viennao' or the neighbourhood name inside each platform to filter local listings.
+Search 'Wien' (German for Vienna) plus the district number (e.g. '1190 Döbling') inside each platform to filter local listings.

-Tip: arrive in Vienna with a short-stay Airbnb or serviced apartment booked for the first 2–4 weeks — the rental market moves fast and you need time to view properties in person.
+Tip: arrive in Vienna with a 4–8 week serviced apartment booked — the rental market moves fast, most flats are unfurnished, and you'll need a Meldezettel to view many listings.

 Typical monthly rents